Arkay92/TeslaCANInterpreter/README.md

 # TeslaCANInterpreter

-This Python script is designed to read and interpret CAN messages from Tesla vehicles, providing insights into various vehicle parameters like charge level, climate control status, and more.
+This Python script is designed to read and interpret CAN messages from Tesla and other vehicles, providing insights into various vehicle parameters like charge level, climate control status, and more.

 ## Prerequisites
 Before running this script, ensure you have the following prerequisites met: